mybuilder/cronos-bundle/README.md

 * Your crontab will not be executed if you do not have useable shell in /etc/passwd
 * If your jobs don't seem to be running check that the cron deamon is running, also check your username is in /etc/cron.allow and not in /etc/cron.deny.
 * Environmental substitutions do not work, you can not use things like $PATH, $HOME, or ~/sbin.

+---

+Created by [MyBuilder](http://www.mybuilder.com/) - Check out our [blog](http://tech.mybuilder.com/) for more insight into this and other open-source projects we release.